 - Legal guardians and wards;

 When sick leave is used, it must be paid at the employee’s regular rate of pay.
-Employees need not be compensated for unused sick leave at the end employment.
-However, employees rehired within six months of termination will have any previously accrued but unused sick leave reinstated, unless it was paid out upon termination.
+Employees need not be compensated for unused sick leave at the end of employment.
+However, employees rehired within six months of termination will have any previously accrued but unused sick leave reinstated unless it was paid out upon termination.

 From employees: Employers may request reasonable advance notice if the need for leave is foreseeable, though not more than seven days, and may request and notice as soon as practicable if the need for leave is not foreseeable.

 From Employers: Employers must post a notice informing employees of their rights under the ordinance in a location where employees can easily read it.
-The notice must be posted in English and any other language for which the San Diego County Registrar of Votes provides translated ballot materials that is also spoken by more than 5% of the employer’s workforce at the job site.
+The notice must be posted in English and any other language for which the San Diego County Registrar of Votes provides translated ballot materials that are also spoken by more than 5% of the employer’s workforce at the job site.
 Employers must also provide each employee with written notice of the employer’s name, address, and telephone number and the employer’s obligations under the ordinance; this notice must be in English or the employee’s primary language if it is spoken by more than 5% of the employer’s workforce and is a language for which the County Registrar provides translated ballot materials.

-For an absence of more than three consecutive work days, an employer may require reasonable documentation signed by a licensed health care provider indicating how much leave was needed and that the leave was taken for a permissible purpose.
+For an absence of more than three consecutive workdays, an employer may require reasonable documentation signed by a licensed health care provider indicating how much leave was needed and that the leave was taken for a permissible purpose.
 The employer may not require that the documentation specify the nature of the employee’s or the employee’s family member’s medical condition.

 Employers must keep records of sick leave accrual and use for three years, and allow the Enforcement Office access to those records upon request.